What is Vulnerability Scanning?

 2. Web Application Vulnerability Scanning

-Web application vulnerability scanning is all about to detect flaws in web applications.
-This can involve vulnerabilities such as SQL injection, Cross-Site Scripting (XSS), and broken authentication.
-Given that web applications are often prime targets for attackers, this type of scanning is crucial for any organization with an online footprint.
+Web application scanners detect flaws specific to web-based software, including SQL injection, Cross-Site Scripting (XSS), and broken authentication.
+Given how frequently web apps are targeted, this type of scanning is critical for any organization with an online presence.
+It pairs well with a broader security audit process.

 3. Host-Based Vulnerability Scanning